FusionPixelStudio/Davinci-Resolve-Hotkey-Scripts/README.md

 ## File Setup

-Please use the `Install and Hotkeys Example.lua` file to upgrade your script to include the ability to auto install and add a hotkey to the user's Davinci Resolve or Fusion.
+Please use the `Script and Hotkeys Installer.lua` file to upgrade your script to include the ability to auto install and add a hotkey to the user's Davinci Resolve or Fusion.

 ## Discord Submissions